Overview

 Milestone 4: Final report and code repo (Deadline: 12/11)

 - Report:Use the unmodified COLM template.
 Find the latex template here.
 Up to 8 pages, not including references.
 You are welcome to include an Appendix with no page limit, but the evaluation will primarily be based on the main paper.
-The final paper should be comparable in quality to a conference or workshop submission.
-If you’re interested in submitting your work for real, feel free to reach out to the instructor for help.<>
+We expect the report to generally follow the structure and style of a workshop/conference paper, including sections for the abstract, introduction, methodology, main evaluation and analysis, and related work.
+In addition, the report should include a section detailing each individual's contribution.
+If you're interested in submitting your work for real, feel free to reach out to the instructor for help.

 - Code: a link to a github repository containing your code and make it accessible to the instructor if it is private.
 If your repository is not visible to the instructor, your final submission will not be considered complete.
 We use this repository to check contributions of all team members.